Dramatic Art Major, B.A.

 Honors version available.
 An honors course fulfills the same requirements as the nonhonors version of that course.
 Enrollment and GPA restrictions may apply.

-Students planning to major in dramatic art should complete DRAM 120 preferably during their first year.
+Students planning to major in dramatic art should complete DRAM 120 preferably during their first year as it is the pre-requisite for the rest of the major.

 The major provides a broad basis for understanding and appreciating theatre as a cultural entity and as an artistic process.
 The program also provides opportunities for students to learn and develop basic skills in the various areas of theatre practice.
 All General Education requirements apply.